dwaltsch/SmortStat/README.md

 If this doesnt help make sure to open an Issue

+# Roadmap
+Beta Release End of 2020
+Season Patch every 2-3 months with new content

 # Contributing
 Pull requests are welcome.
 For future features open an Issue or make a Pull Request